ddubny/ddubny.github.io/_pages/about.md

 <center> 🖐️ Hello!
 Welcome to my Page!</center>
 <center> Thank you for your visit!</center>
-<center> This page will help you understand my story and hopefully fascinate you.🤗</center>
+<center> This page will help you understand me and hopefully fascinate you.🤗</center>

 <br><br><br>